23122K/swift-loggable/README.md

 }
 ```
 #### Customs
-Loggable was build on premise to not tie anyone with logging mechanism, to swap out default logic start with conforming your desired logger to `Loggable` protocol like that.
+Loggable was built on the premise of not binding to a specific logging mechanism.
+To replace the default logic, conform the desired logger to the `Loggable` protocol, like this:
 ``` swift
 struct NSLogger: Loggable {
   func emit(event: LoggableEvent) {